-Update – The music and dance festivals in Odisha were all held in January and February 2017 so we’ll have to wait and see if the Konark Dance & Music Festival will be held in December 2017 or early 2018.
-The others will be in 2018 now.
+Update – The Puri Rath will begin on July 14 in 2018.
+The music and dance festivals in Odisha were all held in January and February 2017 except for the Konark Dance & Music Festival for which dates are yet to be announced.

 Odisha, or Orissa as we know it, is a relatively undiscovered tourist destination in Eastern India.
 While most Indians visit for religious (foremost being Jagannath Temple in Puri) or historical/architectural (the Sun Temple in Konark) reasons, there is much more to the state.

 What struck me during my visit was the astonishing natural beauty Orissa is blessed with – lily ponds, mountains and beaches dot the landscape of Eastern Orissa.
 It could give Kerala a run for its money over the title ‘Land of the Gods’.